PET HEALTH

 Cats can be prone to dental diseases, including periodontal disease, gingivitis, and tooth resorption.2 This can lead to more extensive dental work needing to be done, especially in senior cats.

-If your cat needs a tooth extraction this can cost $50 – $150 per tooth.
-If your cat needs something more serious like jaw reconstructive or removal surgery due to damaged tissue, abnormal cell growth, or unhealed fractures, (aka a mandibulectomy) this can cost $1,500 – $4,000.3
+If your cat needs a tooth extraction, this can cost $50 – $130 per tooth.
+If your cat needs something more serious — like jaw reconstructive or removal surgery due to damaged tissue, abnormal cell growth, or unhealed fractures, (aka a mandibulectomy) — this can cost $1,500 – $4,000.3 Cat teeth cleaning can also be considered a form of surgery, since it may require anesthesia, and this procedure could cost around $100 – $400.

 Mass removal

-Skin lumps and bumps as well as internal masses may need to be removed if they’re affecting your cat’s health and well being.
-Costs can depend on whether the mass is on the surface of your cat’s skin or if it’s internal, as well as the location on their body (close to vital organs, joints, face, etc.), what kind of mass it is, and its size.
+Skin lumps and bumps, as well as internal masses, may need to be removed if they’re affecting your cat’s health and well-being.
+Costs can depend on whether the mass (tumor) is on the surface of your cat’s skin or if it’s internal, along with the location on their body (close to vital organs, joints, face, etc.), what kind of mass it is, and its size.

 Bladder surgery